Tom and Kathy Carrigan, Owners

 Q: There are several suppliers of Miscanthus Giganteus, why should I buy from Lacy Creek Growers?

 • 2 Field Divisions: These are clumps of rhizomes which may contain some smaller feeder root as well.
-Each plant will be different in size, but for reference it will be about the size of the palm of your hand.
+Each plant will be different in size, but for reference it will be at least the size of the palm of your hand.
 It has been shown that this size of plant has a much greater success rate.
 Dividing the plant down to a single rhizome makes the plant more vulnerable to needing the right conditions for success.
+These larger field divisions will have more vigor and establish quicker than smaller starts.

-We sell 1/2 gallon field divisions because it is considered a good size for planting in fields where supplemental watering may not be available.
+A 1/2 gallon field division would fill at least a 1/2 gallon container, if potted up.
+It is considered a good size for planting in fields where supplemental watering may not be available.
 It also works well in the landscape where a clump of grass is desired in short time.
 You may wish to plant several together if desiring a larger clump.
 For the very best results, supplemental watering should be available wherever you plant, but if it's not the survival rate of this size plant is still good.

 • 3 Plugs: These are small potted plants.
 We have experimented with these and do not choose them over field divisions.
-Small pots require very small pieces of rhizome to start with.
-Much of what grows in the pots is small feeder root, there is not enough room for big rhizome to establish.
+Small pots require very small, 1" or smaller pieces of rhizome to start with.
+Much of what grows in the pots is small feeder root, there is not enough room for big rhizomes to establish.
 There is also little soil to hold the big moisture amount the plant needs.
-Most plugs are also grown in greenhouses and are not acclimated to outdoor conditions.
+Most plugs are also grown in greenhouses and must be acclimated to outdoor conditions, or planted after the last frost.
+By then the natural moisture levels are usually becoming drier and there may not be sufficent time to establish before hot weather sets in.
 It can take longer for plugs to establish as they have lots of adjustments to make when planted.
-It also approximately doubles the shipping costs of this plant.
+It also approximately doubles the shipping costs of this plant, which is a big factor in how much it costs to plant this grass.

 << Back to Top of Page